ipfs/ipfs-docs/docs/project/roadmap.md

   - [ ] Scalability to 1,000,000s of nodes
   - [ ] Scalability to 1,000,000,000s of nodes

-### Polish level
+## Polish level

-The polish level achieved defined how much effort has gone into polishing all the corners of the tools, APIs, documentation, and so on.
+The polish level achieved defines how much effort has gone into polishing all the corners of the tools, APIs, documentation, and so on.
 Early on, things will be much more rough as we need to focus on implementation speed over final polish.
 As we reach completion of the implementations, we turn our focus towards scalability, stability, and security.
-After that, we focus on end user polish.
+After that, we focus on end-user polish.

 - [x] Polish level: alpha - individuals innovators
 - [x] Polish level: alpha - production for early adopters